bioinfo-arctic/FSK2053/Spring_2025/Phylogenetic_Inference.md

 ### Run bootstrapping

-Bootstrapping is a test or metric that uses random sampling with replacement and falls under the broader class of resampling methods.
-It uses sampling with replacement to estimate the sampling distribution for the estimator (Ojha et al., 2022).
-Basic idea is building same tree leaving out some portion of evidence (some bases from a sequence) and check if same clades appear even after leaving out some data.
+Bootstrapping is an approach that uses random sampling with replacement and falls under the broader class of resampling methods.
+It uses sampling with replacement to estimate confidence for the different branches in the estimated tree topology.
+The basic idea is to build the tree iteratively, each time leaving out some portion of evidence (i.e. some bases from a sequence), and to check if the same clades consistently appear even when leaving out some of the data.

 ![](https://github.com/bioinfo-arctic/FSK2053/blob/main/Spring_2024/images/boot.jpeg)

-First we need to write a function. boot.phylo needs FUN because, it uses this function to build the resample phylogenetic tree for bootstrap purpose.
+First, we will need to write a function. boot.phylo needs this function to resample and rebuild the phylogenetic tree to obtain the bootstrap values.

 ```
-fun <- function(x) root(nj(dist.dna(x, model = "TN93")),1) ## function calculates distance first and then tree is calculated from alignment.
-Function fun performs tree building on the input x using the upgma algorithm after calculating the pairwise distance between elements using dist.dna.
-It construct a neighbor-joining (NJ) phylogenetic tree based on the Tamura-Nei 93 (TN93) distance model, and then root the resulting tree using the first taxon (or sequence) in the dataset as the outgroup
+fun <- function(x) root(nj(dist.dna(x, model = "TN93")),1) ## the function calculates the distance first, and then the tree is calculated from the alignment.
+The function performs tree building on the input x using the upgma algorithm after calculating the pairwise distance between elements using dist.dna.
+It constructs a neighbor-joining (NJ) phylogenetic tree based on the Tamura-Nei 93 (TN93) distance model, and then roots the resulting tree using the first taxon (or sequence) in the dataset as the outgroup.
 ```
-Then need to calculate boot strap values through bootstrap.phyDat function from phangron.
+Then we need to calculate bootstrap values through the bootstrap.phyDat function from phangorn.

 ```
 bs_nj <- boot.phylo(treeNJroot, alignment_dnabin, fun) # performs the bootstrap automatically for us